 - 50 gr dried shrimps soaked in water and finely chopped

 - 2 links of Chinese sausage remove the casing and finely chopped - optional

 - 1 tsp white vinegar

-Combine the rice flour and 450 ml of water.
-Stir into smooth batter
+- Combine the rice flour, pumpkin, salt, pepper, and water.
+Stir into a smooth batter

 Check out other pumpkin recipes you might like.